Module version of SS 2022 (current)

-PH2114 is a semester module in German language at Master’s level which is offered in summer semester.
+PH2114 is a semester module in German or English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.